sodadata/docs/soda-cloud/sso.md

 * **X.509 Certificate**.
 Click the **Download** link next to **Certificate (Base64)**.
 12. Email the copied and downloaded values to <a href="mailto:support@soda.io">support@soda.io</a>.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
 * Soda Cloud supports both Identity Provider Initiated (IdP-initiated), and Service Provider Initiated (SP-initiated) single sign-on integrations; be sure to indicate which type of SSO your organization uses.
-* (Optional) Ask Soda to enable one-way user group syncing to your SSO configuration; see [Sync user groups from Okta or Azure AD](#sync-user-groups-from-okta-or-azure-ad).
+* (Optional) Ask Soda to enable one-way user group syncing to your SSO configuration; see [Set up user group sync in Azure AD](#set-up-user-group-sync-in-azure-ad).
 13. Test the integration by assigning the Soda application in Azure AD to a single user, then requesting that they log in.
 14. After a successful single-user test of the sign in, assign access to the Soda Azure AD app to users and/or user groups in your organization.